Past Workshops & Meetings

 Webinar on AstroSat Proposal Preparation

-The AstroSat Science Support Cell (ASSC) will conduct a webinar on Wednesday, March 10, 2021 starting at 11:30 AM IST (GMT+0530) to familiarise users with the preparation and submission of observing proposals for the 11th Announcement of Opportunity cycle of AstroSat.
-The programme will consist of presentations by ASSC members followed by discussion with the participants.
-Interested users are requested to kindly register using the online form at:
+The AstroSat Science Support Cell (ASSC) conducted a webinar on Wednesday, March 10, 2021 starting at 11:30 AM IST (GMT+0530) to familiarise users with the preparation and submission of observing proposals for the 11th Announcement of Opportunity cycle of AstroSat.
+The program consisted of presentations by ASSC members followed by discussions with the participants.

 To download Astrosat Proposal presentation by J Roy, click here